The timing of the regathering of Israel is uncertain, but here are the Scriptural markers that narrow the time frame to a significant prophetic event.

-Biblical prophecy shows God scattering His people as a punishment for their sins against Him.
-During the end time, it appears He will scatter them into small fragments, perhaps even down to individuals alone.
-Charles Whitaker studies the primarily Hebrew words whose meanings suggest a coming, extensive fragmentation of end-time …
+Prophecy shows God scattering His people for their sins.
+It appears He will scatter them into small fragments, perhaps even down to individuals alone.

 In this in-depth examination of globalism, Charles Whitaker sees it as a force to bring about widespread dispersions of peoples before the end to bring about "the time of Jacob's trouble."

 Fearing God is equated with obeying or complying with God's instructions, voluntarily measuring all our thoughts and behavior against His Law.

 The Sixth Seal of Revelation details the reaction of some people to the amazing heavenly signs they witness, giving us insight into what lies ahead.

 After the Tribulation, God promises to restore Israel to the promised land where she will have a chance to learn and live God's truth in the Millennium.

 Christ empowers His disciples to preach and heal.
 He is saying there will be an incomplete work of healing and preaching in the run-up to His return.